-In a week, the news had been flooded with information on fifty people being arrested for a bribery scandal to get their kids into high-end colleges.
+In the last week, the news has been flooded with information on fifty people being arrested for a bribery scandal to get their kids into high-end colleges.
 Lori Loughlin played a massive role in the scandal while Felicity Huffman has remained in the shadows of the scam.
 YouTubers are having a great time making videos on the subject.

 Even Loughlin’s co-stars have weighed in on the situation, but Lori’s youngest daughter, Olivia Jade’s fellow YouTubers have spoken out too.
-Harlow Brooks, Kylie Dennison, Emma Monden and USC student Stephanie Kreimerman have given their takes on the scandal.
+Harlow Brooks, Kylie Dennison, Emma Monden, and USC student Stephanie Kreimerman have given their takes on the scandal.
 Check out the videos below along with brief breakdowns on the videos.
 Olivia had better watch out because these YouTubers hate her guts!

 Here’s what she had to say in full:

 She adds in a follow-up video that she was messaged by Oliva Jade’s classmates that they were ‘threatening’ to sue her.
 Talk about rich kid talk that they can’t actually enforce with mummy and daddy’s stolen cash.
 Here’s that video:

 Harlow said in the video that she was only at the school a week and was looked down upon because she was middle-class.

 As a former college athlete YouTuber Kylie Dennison knows how much time it takes to be on a college sports team.
 She’s run her channel Kiki Chanel since 2010.
 She explains that her Freshman college roommate was a rower and she’d watch her get up every morning to go train.

 Here’s what she had to say:

 Emma Monden wanted to go to USC all her life.
 She worked extremely hard, only to get rejected.
 Emma admits that it’s hard to accept someone wealthy would cheat their way into a school.

-As someone has tried getting into USC, Ms. Monden admits that it’s disappointing that the college admissions system is as flawed.
+As someone has tried getting into USC, Ms. Monden admits that it’s disappointing that the college admissions system is flawed.
 Emma mentions that she wasn’t sure whether Olivia and Bella knew about the crime their parents were committing.
 But she says she has every reason to believe that they knew, based on what she’s seen.
 Here’s the full video: